nlapalu/annotation/README.md

 ```

 In case of failure, check your file to fix the missing or required data.
-If you need help, or required a specific parser for your 'exotic' format,
+If you need help, or required a parser for your specific format,
 feel free to contact us.